A Pokemon Go Guide to the Lake District

 The Daffodil Hotel!

 Well of course, we would say so!
-But in between sightseeing and hunting Pokémon, why not relax at our Spa, enjoy a meal in our dining room or simply chill out in our lounge or Lakeside Terrace?
+But in between sightseeing and hunting Pokémon, why not relax in our Spa, enjoy a meal or afternoon tea in our dining room or simply chill out in our lounge or lakeside terrace?

 If you’d like to share this information, why not share or republish this infographic guide to the Lake District below: